What Is Ethereum? A Platform To Decentralize The World

 Decentralized Autonomous Organization (DAO)

 - DAO are organizations that exist entirely on a blockchain and are governed by its protocols

-- DAO is designed to hold onto assets and use a kind of voting system to manage their distribution
+- It is designed to hold onto assets and use a kind of voting system to manage their distribution

 As Ethereum and other projects have made writing DApps protocols quicker and more accessible, a number of possibly disruptive DApps have appeared.